antismash/documentation/docs/install.md

 Then, create a python virtualenv for installing the antiSMASH python dependencies.
 This is not required, but highly recommended.

+[^1]: DIAMOND 0.7.10 has a bug causing it to always exit with an error state, even if it ran successfully.
+This in turn will cause antiSMASH to log an error.
+This is harmless.
+If possible, use DIAMOND 0.7.11 once that is released.

 ```bash
 virtualenv as3